A2 (operating system)

-A2 (formerly named Active Object System (AOS), and then Bluebottle) is a modular, object-oriented operating system with unconventional features including automatic garbage-collected memory management, and a zooming user interface.
+A2 (formerly named Active Object System (AOS), and then Bluebottle) is a modular, object-oriented operating system with features including automatic garbage-collected memory management, and a zooming user interface.
 It was developed originally at ETH Zurich in 2002.
 It is free and open-source software under a BSD-like license.

 History

-A2 is the next generation of Native Oberon, the x86 PC version of Niklaus Wirth's operating system Oberon.
-It is small, fast, supports multiprocessing computers, and provides soft real-time computing operation.
-It is entirely written in an upward-compatible dialect of the programming language Oberon named Active Oberon.
-Both languages are members of the Pascal family, along with Modula-2.
+A2 is a successor to Native Oberon, the x86 PC version of Niklaus Wirth's operating system Oberon.
+It supports multiprocessing computers, and provides soft real-time computing operation.
+It is entirely written in Active Oberon.